 Everything is better with butter—especially when it’s turkey-shaped butter!

 This salted butter is molded into a mini turkey sculpture, perfectly formed with individual feathers, a beak and even a gobbler.
 After the “oohs” and “aahs,” friends and family can get their knives ready and slather the butter on warm-and-toasty dinner rolls or mashed potatoes.

 Where to Find the Turkey-Shaped Butter

 To serve, you’ll want to set the butter sculpture on a decorative dish.
 Don’t forget to take it out of the fridge before guests arrive.
 For optimal enjoyment and spreadability, butter needs to come to room temperature before spreading on fresh-baked bread.
-It’s safe to leave butter out on the counter—here’s the proof.
+And don’t worry—it’s safe to leave butter on the counter.

 Bonus: More Butter Shapes to Know